Predictable Success: Getting Your Organization Back On the Growth Track - and Keeping it There

 1. Appoint an anecdote-buster.
 Someone whose specific job it is to monitor your management meetings and be alert for when anecdote is threatening to derail the discussion.
 [Hint: Processors are great for this.]

-2. If one or more of the management team are adamant that a particular group of anecdotes are indeed indicators of a real problem, schedule it for detailed discussion at the next meeting, and task them to come armed with real statistics and factual evidence to support their anecdotal concerns - often, you'll find that the issue goes away in between.
+2. Learn to defer.
+If one or more of the management team are adamant that a particular group of anecdotes are indeed indicators of a real problem, schedule it for detailed discussion at the next meeting, and task them to come armed with real statistics and factual evidence to support their anecdotal concerns – often, you’ll find that the issue goes away in between.

-Leave a comment
+Leave a Reply

-*Your email address will not be published or used in any way.
+Your email address will not be published.
+Required fields are marked